hashicorp/consul/website/content/README.md

-# Consul Documentation | Information Architecture and Content Strategy
+# Information architecture and content strategy for Consul documentation

 The `website/content` directory in the `hashicorp/consul` repository contains [the Consul documentation on developer.hashicorp.com](https://developer.hashicorp.com/consul).
 This `README` describes the directory structure and design principles for this documentation set.

 ## Content directory overview

-The `website/content` directory in the `hashicorp/consul` repo contains the following sub-directories:
+The `website/content` directory in the `hashicorp/consul` GitHub repo contains the following sub-directories:

 ```
 .